 How the Carer's Allowance Supplement affects other benefits

 The Carer's Allowance Supplement is normally ignored when working out the amount of any other benefits or tax credits that you get.
-From 27 October 2018, it is also ignored when working out the amount of your Council Tax Reduction.
+It is also ignored when working out the amount of your Council Tax Reduction.

 Some benefits are affected by the amount of your savings.
 If you already have some savings, getting a backdated payment of the CA Supplement may affect the amount of these benefits.
 In you are unsure if your other benefits are affected, get advice.